GeoffAWaddington/CSI30Wiki/FX-Zones.md

 * Note: If you rename a plugin in Reaper, your FX zone will need to be updated to match exactly.
 Anyone you share the FX .zon file with would either also have to rename their plugin in Reaper to match, or edit the .zon file to go back to the original name.

-* Don't worry about the second line above ("FocusedFXNavigator"), we'll deal with that below in the [[How to activate an FX Zone|FX-Zones#how-to-activate-an-fx-zone]] section.

 * We then have one line for each widget/plugin parameter mapping we want to create.
 As an example, the first one looks like this ``RotaryG11 FXParam 0 "Freq-Band 1"`` and breaks down as:
   * ``RotaryG11`` - the name of the widget
   * ``FX Param 0`` - the index of the plugin's parameter (I'll show you how to find that in a second)